Junyang-Wang/High-order-multiscale-discriminative-analysis-algorithm/README.md

 3. data for use
+a.
 This code provides the raw EEG data of one subject, including five compressed files: "data.zip", "data.z01", "data.z02", "data.z03" and "data.z04".
 Please unzip them before use to obtain five raw EEG data files in ".cnt" format, including "1.cnt", "2.cnt", "3.cnt", "4.cnt" and "5.cnt".